SKILLED WASHINGTON, DC BIRTH INJURY ATTORNEYS

 When a doctor or attendee has neglected your needs during labor or delivery, it can cause irreparable damage to the mother and the child.
 We routinely handle cases involving:

 - Forceps Injuries

 - Skull Fractures During Birth

 - Vacuum Extractor Delivery Injuries

-SEEKING COMPENSATION FOR A BIRTH INJURY
+SEEKING COMPENSATION FOR A BIRTH INJURY IN WASHINGTON, D.C.

 - Medical costs, both current and anticipated